-9. AWARDS

-9.1.
+10.AWARDS

+10.1.
 Awards to be given for races and series are as follows:

 Series Race/Series Award

 Fall Series SSSS Class Awards for Series

-Series Series Crew Awards
+i ali Selles Series Crew Awards

-Island Eagle Jeland Sibold Trophy for First Overall
+Eagle Island Sibold Trophy for First Overall

-Eagle Island SSSS Class Awards for Race
+Eagle Islanu SSSS Class Awards for Race

-Coursesing Jaland Christopher Trophy for First Overall
+Island Squaxin Island Christopher Trophy for First Overall

-Squaxin Island SSSS Class Awards for Race
+Squaxiii isiailu SSSS Class Awards for Race

 Herron Island Talcott Bros.
 Trophy for First Overall

-SSSS Class Awards for Race
+TICHOH ISIAHU SSSS Class Awards for Race

 Hope Island SSSS Perpetual Trophy for First Overall

-SSSS Class Awards for Race
+Tiope island SSSS Class Awards for Race

 SSSS Perpetual First Overall in Series

 Series SSSS Island Series Class Awards

 Series Crew Awards

 Eld Inlet SSSS Class Awards for Race

 McAllister Creek SSSS Class Awards for Race

-SSSS Perpetual First Overall
+MCAIIISter Creek SSSS Perpetual First Overall

 Inlet Henderson Inlet SSSS Class Awards for Race

 Skookum Inlet SSSS Class Awards for Race

 Series SSSS Class Awards for Series

-Series Crew Awards
+Selles Series Crew Awards

 Spring Series SSSS Class Awards for Series

-Oches Series Crew Awards
+Spring Selles Series Crew Awards

-Wednesday Commodore's SSSS Class Awards for Series
+Commodore's SSSS Class Awards for Series

-Series Crew Awards
+Commodore 5 Series Crew Awards

-Vice Commodore's SSSS Class Awards for Series
+Wednesday Vice Commodore's SSSS Class Awards for Series

-Evening Series Crew Awards
+Evening vice Commodore's Series Crew Awards

 Secretary's SSSS Class Awards for Series

-- Series Crew Awards
+Secretary 5 Series Crew Awards

 Season Winter 1 st , 2 nd & 3 rd in Class

 Summer 1 st , 2 nd & 3 rd in Class

+Mclean Memorial Class Awards for First

+Individual Races Maclean Memorial Trophy First Overall

-Individual Races Double Handed SSSS Class Awards, if so divided
+individual Races Jack and Jill SSSS Class Awards, if so divided

 Single Handed SSSS Class Awards, if so divided

-- 9.2.
+- 10.2.
 Series Crew Awards A boat that corrects to First in Class in any SSSS Series, or corrects to First in Class in any Island or Inlet Series race, wins the option to nominate one of her crew for the Crew Award.
 To do so, contact the Race Chair with the name of the crew person nominated after the race and before the General Meeting.
 The award will be presented to all those nominated who are present at the next General Meeting to receive it.
-Skippers are encouraged to ensure their crew person attends the meeting to receive the award. - 9.3.
-SSSS Class Awards - When Class Awards are given in the race or series, they will be made to the first, second and third boats in each class, except that if there are only 3 boats in a class then awards will be made only to the first and second boats and if there is only 1 or 2 boats in a class then only first place will be awarded.
+Skippers are encouraged to ensure their crew person attends the meeting to receive the award. - 10.3.SSSS Class Awards - When Class Awards are given in the race or series, they will be made to the first, second and third boats in each class, except that if there are only 3 boats in a class then awards will be made only to the first and second boats and if there is only 1 or 2 boats in a class then only first place will be awarded.

-9.4.
+10.4.
 Season Championship Awards